-- a) the ultimate direction of the business of Nestlé, in particular the conduct, management and supervision of the business of Nestlé, and the provision of necessary directions; - b) the determination of the organisation in the Board regulations pursuant to art.
+- a) the ultimate direction of the business of Nestlé, in particular the conduct, management and supervision of the business of Nestlé, and the provision of necessary directions: - b) the determination of the organisation in the Board regulations pursuant to art.
 19 par.
-2; - c) the determination of accounting and financial control principles; - d) the appointment and removal of the persons entrusted with the management and the granting of signatory powers to persons representing Nestlé; - e) the ultimate supervision of the persons entrusted with the management of Nestlé, ensuring in particular their compliance with the law, the Articles of Association, regulations and instructions given; - f) the preparation of the business report in accordance with the provisions of the law; - g) the preparation of General Meetings and the carrying out of its resolutions; - h) the determination of the manner in which the dividend shall be paid; - i) the opening and closing of branch offices; and - j) the notification of the court in case of overindebtedness delegate all or part of the management to one or more of its members, to one or more board committees, or to third parties.
+2; - c) the determination of accounting and financial control principles; - d) the appointment and removal of the persons entrusted with the management and the granting of signatory powers to persons representing Nestlé; - e) the ultimate supervision of the persons entrusted with the management of Nestlé, ensuring in particular their compliance with the law, the Articles of Association, regulations and instructions given; - f) the preparation of the business report in accordance with the provisions of the law; - g) the preparation of General Meetings and the carrying out of its resolutions; - h) the determination of the manner in which the dividend shall be paid; - i) the opening and closing of branch offices; and - i) the notification of the court in case of overindebtedness.